openstack/osprofiler/README.rst

 OSprofiler API version 0.2.0
 ----------------------------

-There are couple of things that you should know about API before learning it.
+There are a couple of things that you should know about API before learning it.

 * **3 ways to add new trace point**